e-picas/markdown-extended/README.md

 PHP Markdown Extended
 =====================

-A complete PHP 5.3 package of Markdown syntax parser (extended version).
+A complete PHP 5.3 package for Markdown Extended syntax parsing.

 **PHP Markdown Extended** is a PHP class to transform Markdown text files or strings in HTML.
 This new version of a Markdown parser tries to propose a complete set of Markdown